Hello Decentralized World

 The straightforward API and growing list of familiar language libraries make integrating the power of a distributed ledger into your application fast and simple.

-You can read all about Tupelo below, or if you prefer to learn by doing, jump in and try our new Tupelo WASM SDK.
-The WASM SDK enables you to easily leverage the power of trust that Tupelo makes possible right from a browser.
+You can read all about Tupelo below, or if you prefer to learn by doing, jump in and build a small app for recording immutable notes on the Tupelo DLT.

 Tupelo Is Distributed Ledger Done Differently

 Tupelo is purpose-built for the things you’re building.
 ChainTrees, our completely unique data structure, open the door for practical, real-world application development.

 With ChainTrees, each object or actor is modeled independently allowing for infinite sharding.
 This makes the underlying system much more efficient, flexible, and transferrable than existing cumbersome, single chain systems.

 A ChainTree is made up of a ‘chain’ for the history of the object and a ‘tree’ to flexibly store relevant data.
 The data can be of any type and be made public, private or semi-private depending on your applications needs.